AG7GN/images/README.md

 		- Note that newer versions of the Nexus DR-X have an LED that turns on when the button is pressed for 2 <= *t* < 5 and turns off again when the button continues to be pressed for *t* >= 5 to give you a visual cue as to when to release the button to reboot or shutdown.
 		- Older "DigiLink" boards (prior to the [Nexus DR-X](http://wb7fhc.com/intro.html)) must have the GPIO jumper installed in the '26' position for this to work.
 If you want to use GPIO 13 or 6 instead (by moving the DigiLink GPIO jumper), you can edit the `/usr/local/bin/shutdown_button.py` file and set the `use_button` variable to 13 or 6 respectively.
 The [Nexus DR-X](http://wb7fhc.com/intro.html) board is hard wired to GPIO 26 for this purpose - it cannot be changed.
 - Watchdog service is enabled.
 If the Pi locks up, it *should* automatically reboot within 10 seconds.
-- Includes a GUI called the "Updater" to make it easier to install and update various ham applications.
+- Includes a GUI called the "Updater" (__Raspberry > Hamradio > Update Pi and Ham Software__) to make it easier to install and update various ham applications.
 - Supports bootup user scripting based on the lever positions of the piano switch on the [Nexus DR-X](http://wb7fhc.com/intro.html) board.
 A sample user script is in `/home/pi/pianoX.sh.example`.
 Here's more information about [how it works](https://github.com/AG7GN/hampi-utilities/blob/master/README.md#check-piano-script).

 ## New in This Version

 - Latest OS and Raspberry Pi application updates installed.
-- The `initialize-pi.sh` script now automatically expands the filesystem on first boot.
-- Latest [Kenwood TM-D710G/TM-V71A](https://github.com/AG7GN/kenwood) radio control script installed.
-- Trim scripts, which are used to keep various Fldigi/Flmsg/Flrig log files to a reasonable size, have all been modified to not execute if the fl* app is running.
-These scripts are run automatically when you select Fldigi/Flmsg/Flrig from the __Hamradio__ menu.
-They are executed just before starting the Fl* app when Fl* app is launched from the Hamradio menu.
+- This image has the Raspberry Pi 1.20200512-2 kernel (4.19.118-v7l+ #1311), which includes the fix for the Fe-Pi bug.
-- `tnc.sh` script has been updated to allow the user to specify the configuration file, overriding the default `$HOME/tnc.conf` file.
+- Fldigi and Flmsg have been updated to the latest versions.
-- Desktop background now shows Nexus DR-X Logo.
-- Fixed a bug that made PulseAudio the default sound card whenever PulseAudio was updated.
+- GUI for configuring and monitoring Direwolf as a TNC and pat as a Winlink email client has been added.

 ## GPIO Pins

-The Hampi image and the Nexus DR-X board use the following GPIO pins (BCM numbering):
+The Nexus DR-X Pi image and the Nexus DR-X board use the following GPIO pins (BCM numbering):

 | GPIO Pin (BCM) | Purpose |
 | :---: | :---: |